One of the less popular books, Esther is full of implicit, historically relevant connections in the post-Exilic landscape of Jewish life.

 Xerxes' revenge on Vashti is the next best punishment short of death or prison.
 Artaxerxes II's mother, Parysatis, hated his wife Stateira, whom she eventually murdered, and encouraged him to take a concubine to insult her.
 The same possibility ticks off Amestris as we know from Herodotus' mutilation episode.

 To suppose the author of Esther intended Mordecai, and not his ancestor Kish, to be the one taken by Nebuchadnezzar, would be an insult to someone who must've known Xerxes and Nebuchadnezzar's reign were at least several generations apart.
-Seeing that he is familiar enough with Persia to have accurate Persian names [Millard, 484-5], he must've known of Cyrus and Darius and that the latter's reign was decades.
-And even if we suppose he thought Cyrus appeared sometime shortly after the fall of Jerusalem, he couldn't have been ignorant of the fact that between Jerusalem's fall and Xerxes there were at least 50 years.
-If Mordecai was taken young, in theory, this could still allow a 55-60 year old uncle of a teenage girl.
-But, since the number of persons between Mordecai and Kish corresponds to the ~100-110 years between the events, there's no reason to suppose Mordecai was intended as the Babylonian captive.
-At any rate, the Hebrew allows for Kish to be the captive.
-[Shea, p.245] And Mordecai lives for at least a decade or more after his introduction, so it's highly unlikely the author intended him to be the Babylonian captive.
+Seeing that he is familiar enough with Persia to have accurate Persian names [Millard, 484-5], he must've known of Cyrus and Darius and that the latter's reign was decades (~30 with Cyrus' reign would've been a bottom guess).
+Nebuchadnezzar's reign clearly didn't end with the Exile, and everyone knew he had successors (cf. 2 Chron.
+36:20), so that's several more decades (at least 30-40 so far as Esther's author knew).
+If Mordecai was taken young, in theory, this could still allow a 60-70 year old uncle of a teenage girl.
+He's clearly not much younger than 50 to have such a high rank to sit at the Gate from the beginning.
+But given how unlikely it is for the author to think so few years passed between the Exile and Xerxes as noted, and since the number of persons between Mordecai and Kish corresponds to the ~100-110 years between the events, there's no reason to suppose Mordecai was intended as the Babylonian captive.
+At any rate, the Hebrew allows for Kish to be the captured.
+[Shea, p.245] And Mordecai lives for at least a decade or more after his introduction, so it's highly unlikely he was intended.

 In a similar way, Josephus talks about Salome, infamous daughter of Herodias, marrying her second husband who was "Aristobulus, the son of Herod, the brother of Agrippa".
 [Josephus, Antiquities 18.5.4] But Josephus means that it was Herod (V of Chalcis) that was Agrippa's full brother, not Aristobulus (of Chalcis), Agrippa's nephew, despite the fact that Agrippa had another full brother called Aristobulus, but this is not the same as he did not marry Salome and his father was not Herod, but Agrippa's own father: Aristobulus, son of Herod the Great.
 There is also a "Theudion, the brother of the mother of Antipater, the king's son" [Antiquities 17.4.2], clearly intending Antipater, as the parents of Theudion, brother of Doris, Antipater's mother, were Idumean aristocrats living in Jerusalem, but not royalty.